time-in-translation/tense-assignment/README.md

 ### Python

-This script runs in Python 2.7 and requires an external package to run: [Pattern](https://www.clips.uantwerpen.be/pattern).
-You can install this package either locally (in a [virtualenv](http://virtualenv.readthedocs.io/en/latest/)) or globally by running:
+This script runs in Python 3 and requires an external packages to run: [Pattern](https://www.clips.uantwerpen.be/pattern) and scikit-learn.
+You can install these packages either locally (in a [virtualenv](http://virtualenv.readthedocs.io/en/latest/)) or globally by running:

 	pip install -r requirements.txt